History of Silesia: Interwar period

 In 1918 various proposals emerged defining the division of Upper Silesia.
 At the Paris Peace Conference a commission for Polish affairs was created to prepare proposals for Polish borders.
 In their first two proposals (of 27 March 1919 and of 7 May 1919) most of the future province was ceded, together with the region of Oppeln, to Poland.
-Yet that was not accepted by the Big Four, and following David Lloyd George's suggestion, a plebiscite was organized.
+Yet that was not accepted by the Big Four, and following David Lloyd George's suggestion, the Upper Silesia plebiscite was organized.
 Before it took place on 20 March 1921, two Silesian Insurrections instigated by Polish inhabitants of the area were organized.
 After the referendum, in which Poland had 41% of the votes, a plan of division was created that divided Upper Silesia.
 Following this, the Third Silesian Uprising took place.
 A new plan of division was prepared by an ambassadors commission in Geneva in 1922, but it still created a situation in which some rural territories that voted mostly for Poland were granted to Germany and some urban territories with a German majority were granted to Poland.
 The Polish Sejm decided that the easternmost Upper Silesian areas should become an autonomous area within Poland organised as the Silesian Voivodeship and with Silesian Parliament as a constituency and Silesian Voivodeship Council as the executive body.
 A central political figure was Wojciech Korfanty.
 The part of Silesia awarded to Poland was by far the best-developed and richest region of the newly formed state, producing most of Poland's industrial output.
 Consequently, to the division in 1922, the German-Polish Accord on East Silesia (Geneva Convention) was concluded on 15 May 1922 which dealt with the constitutional and legal future of Upper Silesia as it has partly become Polish territory.
 After the division of Upper Silesia, the Polish minority in the German part of Upper Silesia was discriminated and persecuted.

 The major part of Silesia remaining in Germany, was reorganised into the two provinces of Upper Silesia and Lower Silesia.
 After the Nazis' rise to power, the synagogues in modern-day Wrocław (Breslau) and in many other cities were destroyed during Kristallnacht of 1938.
-In October 1938, Zaolzie (part of Cieszyn Silesia, the disputed area west of the Olza River: 876 km2 with 258,000 inhabitants), was taken by Poland from Czechoslovakia following the Munich Agreement that surrendered border areas of Czechoslovakia to Nazi Germany.
+In October 1938, Trans-Olza (part of Cieszyn Silesia, the disputed area west of the Olza River: 876 km2 with 258,000 inhabitants), was taken by Poland from Czechoslovakia following the Munich Agreement that surrendered border areas of Czechoslovakia to Nazi Germany.
 Czech Silesia with Slezská Ostrava was incorporated into the Sudetenland Gau, while Hultschin was incorporated into Upper Silesia province.